Xx-Luffy-xX/KASPA-mine-rate-calculator/README.md

 # KASPA-mine-rate-calculator
 A calculator for mining rate of Kaspa currency.

+Instructions:
+Just place the file in the kaspa directory (where katnip is located) and run (preferably from terminal/cmd/powershell).

+How it works:
 The code uses kaspactl to pull the current global hash-rate, then asks for the local (user's) hash-rate and calculates the mining-rate in terms of blocks and KAS.

 Source code was written in python and compiled using pyinstaller package.
 You may download it, change it and recompile if you like.